-PCI Compliance stands for “Payment Card Industry” Compliance which are a set of security standards developed by the credit card brands (Visa and Mastercard) to protect customer credit card data.
-You have probably heard in the past about systems being hacked and credit card numbers being stolen by cyber thieves.
-The PCI Data Security Standards were developed in order to ensure that merchants complied with certain security requirements or else face stiff penalties should something happen.
+PCI Compliance stands for “Payment Card Industry” Compliance, a set of security standards developed by the credit card brands (Visa and Mastercard) to protect customer credit card data.
+You have probably heard about systems being hacked and credit card numbers being stolen.
+The PCI Data Security Standards were developed in order to ensure that merchants met certain security requirements to help protect that data or else face stiff penalties should something happen.

-PCI Compliance is of extreme interest to the travel and tourism industry because, unlike most other industries, there is a time between the booking and the delivery of the service where the credit card needs to be stored in order to process the booking once the service is delivered or shortly before.
+PCI Compliance is of extreme interest to the travel and tourism industry because, unlike most other industries, there is a time between the booking and the delivery of the service.
 In a PCI Compliant environment, certain sensitive information such as CVV data cannot be stored and as such, you may be at risk of being fined should someone get a hold of this information.
-The important thing to remember here, is that the standards don’t just apply to your website but also your business in general.
-Storing credit card numbers on paper in an unlocked filing cabinet is just as a big a no-no as storing them on your reservation system.
+The important thing to remember here is that the standards don’t just apply to your website but also your business in general.
+Storing credit card numbers on paper in an unlocked filing cabinet is just as a big a no-no as storing them on your booking system.

 Depending on the number of transactions you expect to do, your merchant level will differ and your requirements for compliance will change.
 In general though, there are two parts to the compliance process:

 - PCI Compliance Scans: This involves having a PCI Approved scanning vendor (like Trustwave for example) run regular vulnerability scans on your server or website to ensure that it meets minimum requirements.
-If you are using a third part booking engine, then you should include them in the scan as well.
+If you are using a third-party booking engine, it’s possible that your PCI Compliance requirements will be reduced because they’re providing all your credit card processing.
+Otherwise, you should include them in the scan as well.

 In general, in order to be compliant, you need to: